digime/digime-sdk-nodejs/guides/authorize.md

 Authorization is needed:

 * For new users.
 You have the option to also ask the user to onboard a service during this process.
-* For an existing user working with a different contract. eg, They have shared data but now we would like to write data in their digi.me.
+* For an existing user working with a different contract. eg, They have shared data but now we would like to push data in their digi.me.
 * For an existing user when their user access token has expired and we need to renew it.

 ### What are the steps?